A multimeter is a tool that makes life easier when testing electronics or wiring in a vehicle.

 Most vehicles idle at around 14 volts which would indicate the alternator is good.

 Continuity is simply testing if there is a break in a circuit or wire.

-For example a fuse can be tested by putting the leads on both legs of the fuse.
-The meter will stay at zero if it is bad, if it is good than it will show a number higher than 1.
+For example, a fuse can be tested by putting the leads on both legs of the fuse.
+The meter will stay at zero if it is bad; if it is good, then it will show a number higher than 1.

 A break in the wiring can also be checked to see if there is a bad inline fuse or a wire simply has a break in it.